 You know: “Free speech for me, not for thee!”
 Their master has taught them well.

 As for Levant: if you are reading this Ezra, my invitation to meet face-to-face stands.
 I’m happy to meet-up – with a neutral third-party (mutual conservative friend, perhaps) if it’ll make me seem less intimidating – and see if we can work things out.
-Because we both know all your allegations of me were lies, and you continue to misrepresent (through your underlings, natch) what actually happened at the Calgary event.
+Because we both know all your allegations about me were lies, and you continue to misrepresent (through your underlings, natch) what actually happened at the Calgary event.

 I won’t hold my breath.
 But I will leave this here, as a friendly reminder that by your own admission, nothing you say should be mistaken for fact: